SamSamhuns/face_detection_and_recognition/README.md

 Instructions inside `face_detection_and_extraction` for face detection in images, video, and webcam feed along with face extraction from a dataset of images.

-## Face Feat Extraction and Filtering for faces of the same person
+## Similar Face Filtering for faces of the same person

-Instructions inside `face_feat_extraction_and_filtering` for face feat extraction and face similarity extraction.
+Instructions inside `similar_face_filtering` on filtering similar faces from  a face set using a reference face set.

 ### Acknowledgements